-Based on the survey results
+Based on the survey results of the year 2006,

-- of the year 2006, - · We analyzed the data by group Results of questionnaires shown on the Web companies in Japan and by compliance risk issues.
-Accordingly, group companies, related depart- - ments and committees produced compliance promotion activity plans.
+Results of questionnaires shown on the Web

+compliance risk issues.
+Accordingly, group companies, related departments and committees produced compliance promotion activity plans.

 We prioritized sexual harassment and abuse of power as the most serious transgressions requiring immediate attention.
 Activities concerning these issues, such as lectures by specialists and other educational seminars and training, were conducted during Compliance Reinforcement Week in April, 2007.